ca-la/bin/README.md

 Note that this should be run before migrating locally.
 You can roll back the migration to get an accurate result.

-Migration rollbacks are an imperfect tool, and are almost never used in production.
+Migration rollbacks are an imperfect tool, and are never used in production.
 They make it easy to move back and forth in the local migration history the same way we can for code commits, but it's not reasonable to expect them to preserve important data when rolled back and forward again.
 See